KyleScharnhorst/GitAliases/README.md

 # GitAliases
 a list of my git aliases.

-Copy your git.exe and rename it as g.exe for even faster git interaction.
+For even faster git ineraction check out my project <a href="https://github.com/KyleScharnhorst/git-to-g">git-to-g</a> for using g instead of git.
+E.g., g s instead of git status or git s.

 Find your .gitconfig
 Can use: